1.G.9 The Syncytin (Syncytin) Family

 1.G.9.1.1

 HERV-W_7q21.2 provirus ancestral Env polyprotein (ENV-W; gPr73; enverin; syncytin-1, HERV-7q envelope protein) (Blond et al., 1999; Mi et al., 2000).
-This endogenous retroviral envelope protein has retained its original fusogenic properties and participates in trophoblast fusion and the formation of a syncytium during placenta morphogenesis.
+This endogenous retroviral envelope protein, encoded within the human genome, has retained its original fusogenic properties and participates in trophoblast fusion and the formation of a syncytium during placenta morphogenesis.
 It may induce fusion through binding of SLC1A4 and SLC1A5 (Blond et al. 2000; Lavillette et al. 2002; Sugimoto et al. 2013.
 Syncytin-1 interacts with the ASCT2 receptor (Štafl et al. 2021).
+It also participates in virus-free extracellular vesicle cargo loading and delivery (see TC# 8.A.
+40.1.19) (Bui et al. 2023).

 Animal virus